fluttercommunity/flutter_launcher_icons/README.md

 Shown below is the full list of attributes which you can specify within your Flutter Launcher Icons configuration.

-- `android`/`ios`
+- `android`/`ios`/`web`
   - `true`: Override the default existing Flutter launcher icon for the platform specified
   - `false`: Ignore making launcher icons for this platform

+- `android`/`ios`
-  - `icon/path/here.png`: This will generate a new launcher icons for the platform with the name you specify, without removing the old default existing Flutter launcher icon.
+  - `icon/path/here.png`: This will generate a new launcher icon set for the platform with the name you specify, without removing the old default existing Flutter launcher icon.

 - `image_path`: The location of the icon image file which you want to use as the app launcher icon

-- `image_path_android`: The location of the icon image file specific for Android platform (optional - if not defined then the image_path is used)
+- `image_path_android`: The location of the icon image file specific for Android platform (optional - if not defined then the `image_path` is used).

-- `image_path_ios`: The location of the icon image file specific for iOS platform (optional - if not defined then the image_path is used)
+- `image_path_ios`: The location of the icon image file specific for iOS platform (optional - if not defined then the `image_path` is used).

+- `image_path_web`: The location of the image file to be used for the web favicon and launcher (optional - if not defined, `image_path` is used).

 _Note: iOS icons should [fill the entire image](https://stackoverflow.com/questions/26014461/black-border-on-my-ios-icon) and not contain transparent borders._

-The next two attributes are only used when generating Android launcher icon
+The next two attributes are only used when generating Android launcher icons

 - `adaptive_icon_background`: The color (E.g. `"#ffffff"`) or image asset (E.g. `"assets/images/christmas-background.png"`) which will
 be used to fill out the background of the adaptive icon.